MeshachBlue/compushare/README.md

 CompuShare
 ==========

-A program to be used by "workers" that will either hash or run "pay-per-iteration" Monte Carlo simulations depending on which pays higher at the time.
+Should all of the following 4 steps be completed successfully this would result in a worldwide "distributed supercomputer" which runs GPU optimised code.
+Implementers of the WebCl code would end up competing for the general public's computation time in an auction style.

-Would result in a worldwide "distributed supercomputer" which runs GPU optimised code.
+A worker client would be made available based on Bitcoin transactions that would accept these computation requests or run a "Bitcoin miner" if nothing more profitable was available.

 Stage 1